Structured Data Capture

 Achieving re-use with questionnaires is primarily focused on the benefit of authors.
 The use of modularization techniques is often transparent to the end users who must complete the questionnaires, unless they find themselves filling out many distinct forms and happen to notice the consistency of language and sections between those forms.
 In other words, questionnaire re-use is part of the authoring and publishing process, but generally not the form filling process.

-This portion of the SDC specification describes two mechanisms for enabling re-use:
+This portion of the SDC specification describes three mechanisms for enabling re-use:

 • Data Element-based Questionnaires are crafted by having items make use of the definition element.
 The referenced definitions include all of the metadata for the question, group or display item including the text, data type, optionality and other characteristics.
 Questionnaires are authored by assembling these minimal items referencing robust definitions.